Enteric nervous system: Complexity

-The enteric nervous system has been described as a "second brain" for several reasons.
+The enteric nervous system is a complex part of the nervous system.
 The enteric nervous system can operate autonomously.
 It normally communicates with the central nervous system (CNS) through the parasympathetic (e.g., via the vagus nerve) and sympathetic (e.g., via the prevertebral ganglia) nervous systems.
 However, vertebrate studies show that when the vagus nerve is severed, the enteric nervous system continues to function.

 In vertebrates, the enteric nervous system includes efferent neurons, afferent neurons, and interneurons, all of which make the enteric nervous system capable of carrying reflexes and acting as an integrating center in the absence of CNS input.
 The sensory neurons report on mechanical and chemical conditions.
 Through intestinal muscles, the motor neurons control peristalsis and churning of intestinal contents.
 Other neurons control the secretion of enzymes.
 The enteric nervous system also makes use of more than 30 neurotransmitters, most of which are identical to the ones found in CNS, such as acetylcholine, dopamine, and serotonin.
 More than 90% of the body's serotonin lies in the gut, as well as about 50% of the body's dopamine, which is currently being studied to further our understanding of its utility in the brain.

 The enteric nervous system has the capacity to alter its response depending on such factors as bulk and nutrient composition.
 In addition, the ENS contains support cells which are similar to astroglia of the brain and a diffusion barrier around the capillaries surrounding ganglia which is similar to the blood–brain barrier of cerebral blood vessels.

 Peristalsis

 Peristalsis is a series of radially symmetrical contractions and relaxations of muscles which propagate down a muscular tube.
 In humans and other mammals, peristalsis is found in the smooth muscles of the digestive tract to propel contents through the digestive system.
-The word is derived from New Latin and comes from the Greek peristallein, "to wrap around," from peri-, "around" + stallein, "to place".
+The word is derived from New Latin and comes from the Greek peristallein, "to wrap around," from peri-, "around" + stellein, "draw in, bring together; set in order".
 Peristalsis was discovered in 1899 by the work of physiologists William Bayliss and Ernest Starling.
 Working on the small intestines of dogs, they found that the response of increasing the pressure in the intestine caused the contraction of the muscle wall above the point of stimulation and the relaxation of the muscle wall below the point of stimulation.